tigera-cs/quickstart-self-service/modules/security-policy-in-security-tier.md

 ### Policy lable and Namespace Selector

-There is no policy label selector for the `tenant-1-restrict` security policy.
+There are no policy label selectors for the `tenant-1-restrict` security policy.
 Namespace label selectors are used to select all endpoints in the `hipstershop` and `yaobank` namespaces.
 The [projectcalico.org/name](https://docs.tigera.io/v3.14/reference/resources/globalnetworkpolicy) label is used to select the namespaces.

 ### Ingress Rules